harryg02/Map-of-Philosophy/README.md

 - A bachelor is unmarried
 - A red apple is red
 - A part is less than the whole

-## Methodological Principles

-### Strict Logic
-All arguments must follow necessary logical connections.
-We avoid appeals to intuition or feeling, focusing instead on what can be demonstrated through pure reason.

-### Principle of Sufficient Reason
-Everything that exists must have a sufficient explanation for why it exists and why it has the properties it does.
-We reject arbitrary stopping points or "brute facts" that lack explanation.

-### Principle of Causality
-Every effect must have a cause that is sufficient to explain it.
-The scientific method itself depends on this principle, and we apply it consistently across all domains of inquiry.

-### Avoiding Fallacies
-We carefully identify and avoid:
-- Circular reasoning (using what we're trying to prove)
-- Infinite regress (endless chain of explanations)
-- Category errors (confusing different types of things)
-- Equivocation (switching meanings of terms)

-### Precise Terminology
-We use precise philosophical terms rather than loaded cultural or religious language.
-For example, we refer to the "Necessary Being" rather than culturally-specific terms, focusing on logical necessity rather than traditional claims.

 ## Structure